Center for Automotive Research

-The Center for Automotive Research (CAR) is a nonprofit research organization based in Ann Arbor, Michigan that conducts research, forecasts trends, develops new methodologies, and advises on public policy.
+The Center for Automotive Research (CAR) is a nonprofit research organization based in Ann Arbor, Michigan, United States.
+It conducts research, forecasts trends, develops new methodologies, and advises on public policy.

 History

-Office for the Study of Automotive Transportation

-Before its current status as an independent nonprofit research organization, CAR was part of the University of Michigan, under the name "Office for the Study of Automotive Transportation" which was a unit of the University of Michigan Transportation Research Institute.
+Before its current status as an independent nonprofit research organization, CAR was part of the University of Michigan, under the name Office for the Study of Automotive Transportation, which was a unit of the university's Transportation Research Institute.

-Center for Automotive Research

 In 2003, the Center for Automotive Research (CAR) was established as an independent non-profit research organization.
 CAR creates economic and systems modeling research, develops new manufacturing methodologies, forecasts industry futures, advises on public policy, and conducts industry conferences and forums.
 The institute is sometimes quoted by media for comments on industry issues.

-As an example of its economic research, CAR chairman emeritus David Cole has in relation to the Tesla Michigan dealership dispute said: "The value of Tesla is all based on hype and not substance".
+As an example of its economic research, CAR chairman emeritus David Cole said in relation to the Tesla Michigan dealership dispute: "The value of Tesla is all based on hype and not substance".
+He also said that the claims of GreenTech Automotive were "very inflated from reality" and likely designed to attract investors; in 2018, GreenTech Automotive filed for bankruptcy.

+CAR also organises briefing seminars for industry participants, media and the general public.

-Research Groups
+Research groups

-CAR research is divided into three distinct research groups: Industry, Labor & Economics; Manufacturing, Engineering & Technology; and Transportation Systems Analysis.
+CAR research is divided into three research groups: Industry, Labor & Economics; Manufacturing, Engineering & Technology; and Transportation Systems Analysis.

 Industry, Labor, & Economics

 The Industry, Labor, & Economics Group researches the intersection of the automotive industry, technology, economy, society, and public policy, and is home to CAR's Automotive Communities Partnership.
-Their research encompasses a wide spectrum of automotive analysis, from employment, talent, skills, and labor issues to automotive trade, global competitiveness, and development in North America and in emerging economies, to quantifying the industry's economic contribution and industry trends.
-The group's research areas include automotive business, markets, economic contributions, investments, plants, products, people, and communities.
+Its research encompasses areas including employment, skills, and labor issues, automotive trade, global competitiveness, development in North America and in emerging economies, and quantifying the industry's economic contribution and industry trends.

 Manufacturing, Engineering & Technology

 The Manufacturing, Engineering & Technology Group focuses on evolving technologies and manufacturing engineering systems, primarily in the automotive industry.
-Technology and product planning are combined with manufacturing to provide a comprehensive and strategic perspective.
-A significant effort continues to support improving the performance of vehicle development through research in manufacturing systems, tooling, and new technologies of car and light-truck bodies.
+Its research supports improvements to vehicle development through research into manufacturing systems, tooling, and new technologies of car and light-truck bodies.
 Research is directed at reducing new vehicle development costs and lead time while improving product quality.
 Recent efforts have been aimed at technology assessment to support improved fuel economy through advanced powertrains and vehicle mass reduction.
 This group oversees several industry-led coalitions involving the automotive, utility, tooling, and materials industries.

 Transportation Systems Analysis

-The Transportation Systems Analysis group is concerned with the broad context within which motor vehicles are operated.
+The Transportation Systems Analysis group is concerned with the broad context within which motor vehicles operate.
 Much of this effort focuses on the planning and operation of transportation infrastructure, as well as on interactions between infrastructure, vehicles, and vehicle operators.
 Increasingly, this research includes communications technology as a key component of these interactions.
 In this area, the group is heavily involved in connected vehicle and intelligent transportation systems work.
-Ultimately, the goals of these efforts are to help both the automotive and transportation industries deploy technologies that enhance safety, improve mobility, contribute to economic vitality, and reduce the environmental consequences of transportation.
+The group's goals are to help the automotive and transportation industries deploy technologies that enhance safety, improve mobility, contribute to economic vitality, and reduce the environmental consequences of transportation.